Want to uncover all of the best things to do in Ometepe? Well, look no further.

 Make sure to come here to chill out at the beach, or for a spot of lunch on a Saturday to soak up the atmosphere.

-Playa Santo Domingo can get quite windy, so the water can get quite choppy.
+Playa Santo Domingo can get quite windy, in turn, the water can get quite choppy.
 But not to worry, its shallow and the temperature remains warm.

-I hope you have a wonderful time exploring what Ometepe offers.
+I hope you have a wonderful time uncovering all of the best things to do in Ometepe.
 If you have any more questions about anything discussed in this blog post, please feel free to reach out!

 Looking for more Nicaragua inspiration?
 Check out my other Nicaragua Guides.